 Remember almost a year ago when COVID-19 shut everything down?
-Well lots of folks decided to take up the guitar!
+Well, lots of folks decided to take up the guitar!
 And FenderPlay offered some enticing rates: FREE for about six months to new members!
-There are lots of songs to learn with short well produced videos and practice pages connected to the lessons.
-There are five levels for Pop and Rock guitar along with skill test and so much more!
+There are lots of songs to learn with short well-produced videos and practice pages connected to the lessons.
+There are five levels for Pop and Rock guitar along with skill tests and so much more!

 FenderPlay also encourages practicing daily by building “streaks” and then one will be automatically entered in a drawing for a brand new Fender Guitar!
 I have not won yet, but have added a Fender Electric Guitar to my acoustic oldie.
-I won a charity auction last February (just before the lock down) and my Fender is signed by Bob Weir of the Gratefull Dead Band!
+I won a charity auction last February (just before the lockdown) and my Fender is signed by Bob Weir of the Grateful Dead Band!

 Fast forward to today!
-I still play most every evening!
+I still play almost every evening!
 It has become my nighttime ritual and stress reducer!
 And it’s really fun!
-I’m still continuing to learn and when the pandemic gets better, I hope to join in with some of my real life guitar friends for a “jam session”.
+I’m still continuing to learn and when the pandemic gets better, I hope to join in with some of my real-life guitar friends for a “jam session”.
 I may not become a rock star, but hey one can improve if you stick with something you love to do!

 Any guitar players out there?
 Or do you play another instrument?
 What songs do you like to play?

 I hope you will share your story in the comment section below!